Farès Ghedjemis

-Farès Ghedjemis (born 6 September 2002) is a French professional footballer who plays as a forward for Italian club Frosinone.
+Farès Ghedjemis (فارس قدجيميس; born 6 September 2002) is a professional footballer who plays as a forward for club Frosinone.
+Born in France, he plays for the Algeria national team.

+Early life

+Born in Montreuil, Seine-Saint-Denis, France, Ghedjemis has Algerian origins.
+His mother is from Bejaïa and his father from Kenchela.
+He comes from a sports family, including his father Khalid Ghedjemis, a former N2 player.

+Ghedjemis started playing football at Chelles, Seine-et-Marne.
+He subsequently played for Torcy, Neuilly-sur-Marne, UJA Maccabi, Montfermeil, Créteil, Troyes and Le Havre.

 Club career

-Born in Montreuil, Seine-Saint-Denis, France, Ghedjemis has Algerian origins.

-Having started playing at Chelle, Seine-et-Marne, Ghedjemis is a youth product of Troyes and Le Havre.

-After playing with Le Havre's reserve team in National 3, he started playing with the first teams of Évreux and Vannes, both times in National 2.
+After playing with Le Havre's reserve team in National 3, Ghedjemis started playing with the first teams of Évreux and Vannes, both times in National 2.

-In the summer 2023, after scoring 6 goals and delivering 6 assists in half a season for Vannes, he was part of the revelations of the 2022–23 National 2, but was a free agent after his club suffered relegation to the fifth tier.
+In the summer 2023, after scoring six goals and delivering six assists in half a season for Vannes, he was part of the revelations of the 2022–23 National 2, but was a free agent after his club suffered relegation to the fifth tier.
 Despite being reportedly followed by several French professional leagues clubs, he joined third division side FC Rouen.

-In January 2024, he was transferred to Frosinone in Serie A for 300 000 euros, plus 10% of a potential future sale, making it already the record transfer for his French National club.
-He signed a 2-years contract with the Italian side.
+In January 2024, he was transferred to Frosinone in Serie A for €300,000, plus 10% of a potential future sale, making it the record sale for Rouen.
+He signed a two-year contract with the Italian side.

+International career

+Born in France, Ghedjemis is of Algerian descent.
+He was called up to the Algeria national team for a set of friendlies in March 2026.
+He debuted with Algeria in a 7–0 friendly win over Guatemala on 27 March 2026, and scored his side's sixth goal.
+On 31 May 2026, Ghedjemis was named in Vladimir Petković's 26-man Algeria squad for the 2026 FIFA World Cup.

 Style of play

 A left-footed winger, Ghedjemis can play on both wings, with a preference for the right side on his inverted foot.
 He was compared to his fellow Le Havre graduate Riyad Mahrez.